department-of-veterans-affairs/va.gov-team/products/disability/526ez/product/Submission Experience Delivery Plan.md

 Through recent Veteran shadowing research and discovery, we learned that many Veterans do not have a positive experience when submitting a claim for disability compensation.
 After a Veteran clicks “submit” on a disability benefits application on va.gov they experience errors, confusion, a lack of clarity, missing information, and cognitive load that overburdens the Veteran during a time where they are asked to recall traumatic events.

 ## 1. Delivery Phases
 Using plain, Veteran-focused language to describe the five delivery phases helps maintain focus on Veteran needs and simplifies stakeholder communications.
 Each phase includes Design, Testing, Implementation, and Research, which are prioritized using a balance of usability, feasibility, viability, and Veteran value.
-Phase one is prioritized because it addresses one of the most painful parts of the Veteran experience, where much is known and the implementation is less complex.
-Moreover, this phase spans the entire user journey, leading to a high-value, low-effort implementation that creates forward momentum for the team.

 1. Veterans lack timely and truthful information about their claim
 2. Veterans need a record of their claim and a way to track it